 A short application, essay, and on-campus interview are required.
 Interviews are held on select dates in November and January.
 Your completed application is your registration for Chowan Scholarship Day.
 Apply online.

 You may be eligible for the Dean’s or Leadership Scholarships if you are an incoming student whose application for admission is accepted into Chowan University.
-You are eligible for a Leadership Scholarship if you are an incoming student with at least a 2.7 grade point average and are involved in a leadership role
+You may be eligible for a Leadership Scholarship if you are an incoming student with at least a 2.7 grade point average and are involved in a leadership role.

 Chowan’s Athletic Department grants performance-based scholarships in all sports in compliance with NCAA Division II regulations and guidelines.